 How will we spend our allocation at St Agnes'?

 This funding will help us to enhance and sustain current and future progression.
 It is of the up most importance to us that all children benefit from this sports funding, regardless of sporting ability.
-As we have developed our two year action plan, we have included the seven priorities for appropriate use of the Sports Premium funding set out by the government.
-In addition to this we have also made reference to the above advice received from Ofsted.
-For more detailed information about our two year plan please refer to the attached PE Action Plan and the timetable of sporting opportunities.
-Please note the Action Plan and Sporting Opportunities timetable will be regularly reviewed and updated.
-Our new Action Plan for 2017-2019 will be arriving shortly.
+As we have developed our action plan, we have included the seven priorities for appropriate use of the Sports Premium funding set out by the government.
+In addition to this, we have also made reference to the above advice received from Ofsted.
+Please find attached our current Physical Education Action Plan.
+However, as things are ever changing, our action plan will be regularly tweaked and updated as we receive new information and confirmation of plans for the future.

-Please follow us on Twitter for the latest competition pictures and results.
+Please follow us on Twitter or visit our 'Sport Information' display board for the latest competition pictures and results.